upasanaksoni/LINK-2/README.md

-This is a weather App projects
+This is a simple weather app built with HTML, CSS, and JavaScript can display real-time weather data for a given location .